KShebek/cbe504/main.typ

 Namely, as we will later show,
 $ E_"a "  = E_0 + alpha Delta H^std, $
 where this relationship can be thought of as being largely empirical, and $0<= alpha <=1$.
-Nonetheless, it implies that --- for a given reaction family --- the more endothermic the reaction enthalpy is, the higher the activation barrier tends to be.
+Nonetheless, it implies that --- for a given reaction family --- the more endothermic the reaction enthalpy is, the higher the activation barrier tends to be for that process.
+The $Delta H^std$ values can be obtained from experiments or tabulated thermochemical data,
+#footnote[Recall from thermodynamics that $Delta H^std$, which is the enthalpy change associated with the reaction, can be calculated from the tabulated standard state enthalpy of formation, $Delta_"f " H_(j)^std$, for each species via $Delta H^std = sum_j nu_j Delta_"f " H_(j)^std$.]
+such as the CRC Handbook of Chemistry and Physics.

 === Quasi-Equilibrium Approximation